Suicides at the Golden Gate Bridge: Paul Aladdin Alarab

 Originally surviving a fall from the Golden Gate in 1988, Paul Aladdin Alarab died on March 19, 2003, when he jumped from the bridge in protest of the United States' invasion of Iraq.
 Alarab, whose father was born in Iraq, was a 44-year-old real estate agent from Kensington, California, who climbed over a railing on the East (Bay) side of the bridge, mid-span.
 Tying one end of a rope to the bridge and wrapping the other end of the rope around his arms, Alarab then demanded to talk to media.
 Law enforcement tried to talk him back over the railing while he read a statement he had written denouncing the war, which had started earlier that day.
 After finishing the statement, he let go of the rope and fell 235 ft to the water.
 His body was recovered almost immediately.

 In 1988, however, he had survived a similar fall from the bridge that occurred while lowering himself into a garbage can that was hanging from a 60 foot rope off the bridge.
 At that time, he was protesting what he saw as mistreatment of elderly and disabled people.
 In the 1988 incident, he lost his grip on the rope and fell into San Francisco Bay, surviving with three broken ribs and both lungs collapsed.
 The first incident was considered an accident.
 Following the 1988 incident, Alarab told a reporter from the San Francisco Chronicle, "It seemed like the fall lasted forever.
 I was praying for God to give me another chance.
 I was also wondering about how I would hit, because that is what determines if you will live or die."
 While his friends, family, and co-workers did not believe his death was an intentional suicide, investigators came to a different conclusion based on his having let go of the rope.
 Retired University of California, San Francisco (UCSF) professor of psychiatry Jerome Motto stated that Alarab might have been disturbed by the outbreak of the war and "that previously bearable pain suddenly became intolerable."

 Casey Joanna Brooks

 On January 29, 2008, 17-year-old Casey Brooks of Tiburon, jumped from the Golden Gate Bridge.
 Because her body was never recovered, her friend had benches installed as a memorial.
 Located on Strawberry Vista in Mill Valley, the original memorial had to be replaced due to a dispute with the owner of the property the bench was located on being uncomfortable.
 In March and April 2020, the benches were vandalized twice.
-Her father, John Brooks has written a book, The Girl Behind the Door, on their experience and journey of losing Casey.
+Her father, John Brooks has written a book, The Girl Behind the Door, on their experience of losing Casey.